Bombus terrestris: Reproductive behavior

-Sex ratios

 Due to the variability in the switch point to male production from worker production of B. terrestris colonies, there are varying levels of sex ratios among nests.
 Early-switching colonies have a much smaller number of future queens compared to males (1:17.4), which may give them a competitive advantage in mating with later emerging queens.
 Late-switching colonies have fewer males and a more even sex ratio of 1:1:3, thus indicating the queen's control over her colony (she prefers a 1:1 ratio, since she is equally related to both sons and daughters).
 On the other hand, workers prefer a 3:1 ratio, as they are more related to each other than to their mother.
 Although early and late switching colonies are usually balanced equally in numbers in the population, the overall demographic in one study was found to be male biased, resulting in an overall sex ratio of 1:4 (female to males).
 However, most studies show that this balance of bimodal sex determination between early and late-switching colonies creates the queen's preferred 1:1 sex ratio in B. terrestris populations.
 This is unusual for monogamous social insects, which usually have a 3:1 sex ratio indicative of worker colony control.
 B. terrestris often does not conform to standard predictions of sex ratios based on evolutionary theory and haplodiploid theory.

 Reproductive suppression

-Queen suppression

 Queen bees can control oogenesis in worker bees by suppressing juvenile hormone (JH) in the workers, which regulates egg development.
 Among queenless B. terrestris workers, the corpora allata, which secrete JH, was noticeably enlarged compared to queenright workers.
 JH concentrations were also higher in the hemolymph of queenless workers.
 This suggests that the presence of a queen is enough to prevent workers from laying eggs, which helps her maintain genetic control over her colony's brood.
 The mechanism through which the queen induces this behavior is likely through pheromones.

-Worker suppression

 While the queen controls much of the egg laying and larval development in the colony, it is likely that workers play a much bigger role in controlling egg laying than previously thought.
 Dominant workers will often inhibit younger workers from laying eggs.
 Workers have low levels of JH and ovarian development during the early stages of the colony cycle and also after the competition point.
 Workers introduced into queenright and queenless colonies experience similar levels of inhibition from fellow workers during the competition point, indicating the key role of worker policing of fellow nest mates later in the colony cycle.
 This suggests that worker reproductive development will be highest between early development and the competition point in the colony.